SENSEX: 72,400 ▲ 0.5% NIFTY: 21,800 ▲ 0.4% GOLD: 62,500 ▼ 0.2%

 Nikhil

-A. Stable hotel, like in our stable city hotel, the Stable Leisure Hotel, what is the targeted occupancy that we target?
+Like for a stable city hotel, the stable leisure hotel, what is the targeted occupancy that we target?

 Ravi Shankar

-So in a city hotel, depends on the location.
-Your airport hotel or a CBD, generally you tend to do 75 to 78% occupancy.
-In a stabilized year, resort should be on the right location.
-You do around 65% occupancy.
+In a city hotel, depends on the location, whether an airport hotel or CBD, generally, you tend to do 75% to 78% occupancy in a stabilized year.
+Resort should be in the right location, you do around 65% occupancy.

 Nikhil

-Okay, sir, so that’s great to you.
-And sir, on the ADR front, I would ask like we have seen a good growth in adr, so can we assume that going forward with the luxury demand thesis in play, so can we assume that we are going to have a double digit EDR growth?
-Is it going to be likely on the lower teens or mid teens.
+Okay, sir, so that’s great.
+And sir, on the ADR front, I want to ask, we have seen a good growth in ADR.
+Going forward with the luxury demand thesis in place, can we assume that we are going to have a double-digit ADR growth?
+Is it going to be likely on the lower teens or mid-teens?

 Ravi Shankar

-With.
-The assets and the service culture, the NPS scores that we have, the distribution system, we do target a 9 to 10% of ADR growth year on year.
+With the assets and the service culture, the NPS scores that we have, the distribution system, we do target 9% to 10% of ADR growth year-on-year.
 That’s our target.

 Nikhil